 Apparently, he’s incredibly angry that a Thai man initially arrested for his teenage daughter’s rape has since been released on bail.
 The video, of course, immediately went viral, and now there is news all over the internet of western tourists cancelling holidays in Krabi as they believe it could be dangerous.

 So, is visiting Krabi, Thailand actually a good idea and is it safe?
 Or is it a vacation spot where rapists are set free and foreign tourists should avoid?

-Let’s put it this way, I’ve lived in Thailand for over a decade and been to Krabi many times.
-I’d go as far as saying not only is Krabi an incredibly safe place for tourists, it’s far safer than many destinations in Europe and America.
+Let’s put it this way, I have lived in Thailand for over a decade and been to Krabi many times.
+In fact, I would go as far as saying not only is Krabi an incredibly safe place for tourists, it’s far safer than many destinations in Europe and America.

-In fact, as a western woman who has traveled the length and breadth of Thailand, I haven’t been anywhere in the country where I’ve been in the remotest bit of danger, but particularly not in Krabi.
+Especially as, being a western woman who has traveled the length and breadth of Thailand, I haven’t been anywhere in the country where I have been in the remotest bit of danger, but particularly not in Krabi.

 Of course, as a woman, I do get attention from Thai men and from foreigners living or traveling here.
-But that’s nothing more than typical male behavior, which you’ll get anywhere in the world.
-But, unlike other countries, I’ve usually discovered that if it happens in Thailand and you politely warn the Thai guy to “back off”, they do.
-Every time.
+But that’s nothing more than typical male behavior, which you will get anywhere in the world.

 But a vigilante mentality, trashing an entire country’s reputation because of one rare incident and threats to Thai police is not likely to get the Dutch father any more satisfaction in this case.
 Nor should it.

 Krabi police, however, have taken the matter one step further and have released a YouTube video of their own giving the facts about the investigation.